- Should you invest before the 5th of every month in PPF account?

 - On the other hand, if you invest Rs 1 lac on 8th July, then the minimum balance in the account would be Rs 5 lac between 5th and 7th July.
 It is only on/after 8th July that the balance increases to Rs 6 lac due to your investment.
 So as per rule, the lowest balance between 5th and last day would be Rs 5 lac.
 And that is on which interest will be calculated.

 So it is for this reason that it is said that if you have to invest anything in PPF, do it before the 5th of that month so that you get the interest on your fresh investment for that month as well.
 On the other hand, if you don’t, then you will only get the interest from the next month onwards.

 Many people take this a step further.

-They wish to use and deposit the full Rs 1.5 lac contribution (upper limit) before 5 April to get the interest on the entire amount for the entire year.
+They wish to use and invest Rs 1.5 lac before 5 April in PPF to get the interest on the entire amount for the entire year.

 There is nothing wrong with this.
 But if you do some basic maths, you will realize that over a period of 15-year PPF tenure, the difference in the final PPF maturity amount in either case (investing before 5th Vs after 5th) is very small.
 So it’s just an unnecessary detail in my view.